tilt-dev/tilt.build/docs/resource_dependencies.md

 `tilt up`.
 Once any version of `database` has been running at least once, its dependencies are unblocked to build for the rest of Tilt's lifetime.

-For discussion on other types of dependencies in Tilt in the future, see these issues:
+For discussions on other types of dependencies in Tilt that could exist in the future, see these issues:

 - [https://github.com/tilt-dev/tilt/issues/3048](https://github.com/tilt-dev/tilt/issues/3048)